collaborativebioinformatics/omics_clinical_reporting/README.md

 Many multi-omics datasets of different diseases have been generated and the availability of many new analytical tools are now for the first time allowing the combining of all of these resources in several ways in clinical reporting.
 The identification of biologically meaningful targets using multi-omics data will allow for better stratification, more targeted treatments, and a greater understanding of disease mechanisms.

+<figcaption>Example of CSS and HTML templates to be created for the UX implementation. </figcaption>

 # Installation

 Omics-ReportR is available in GitHub https://github.com/collaborativebioinformatics/omics_clinical_reporting